 Midwest, USA - April 2, 1969 - 13 years old Dear Angie, As you can see by the cover, this is supposed to be an autograph album, but I am going to use it as a diary.
 Friday, President Eisenhower died at the age of 78, so on Monday we missed school in honor… Continue reading The Diary of a Young Girl

 From my journal Home Care Nurse Practitioner, New England, February This winter has had record snowstorms one after another.
 I have not seen the bare ground since the snow started in November.
 But today is a crisp clear day with brilliant blue skies.
 With no storms predicted and the roads cleared from the last storm,… Continue reading Buried in Snow

-Hospice Visiting Nurse - February, New England, USA This morning, the thermometer on my deck read a bone-chilling -5 degrees Fahrenheit.
-I wished I could stay home today, but my patients needed me.
-I pressed the remote car starter on my key ring to melt the thick ice off my windshield and warm the car.… Continue reading Do Nurses Cry?
+From my journal Hospice Visiting Nurse - February, New England, USA This morning, the thermometer on my deck read a bone-chilling -5 degrees F (-21 C).
+I wished I could stay home, but my patients needed me.
+I pressed the remote car starter on my key ring to melt the thick ice off my windshield… Continue reading Do Nurses Cry?